-How to scan and sign a document using your iPhone or iPad
+How to scan a document or photo using your iPhone, iPad or iPod touch

-(Pocket-lint) - You may not know it, but your iPhone, iPad and iPod touch all have a hidden scanner embedded in their software, allowing you to scan and send documents without you needing a third party app.
+You may not know it, but your iPhone, iPad and iPod touch all have a hidden scanner embedded in their software, allowing you to scan photos and scan and send documents without you needing a third party app.
 There's also a way to sign a document.

-There are of course a number of third party apps for scanning, some of which offer some useful features, but if you just want to scan and send a document, or sign a document using just your iPhone or iPad, here's how to do it.
+There are of course a number of third party apps for scanning, some of which offer some useful features, but if you just want to scan and send a document or photo, or sign a document using just your iPhone or iPad, here's how to do it.

-How to scan a document on your iPhone or iPad
+How to scan a photo or document on your iPhone or iPad

-To scan a document using your iPhone, iPad or iPod touch, follow these instructions:
+To scan a photo or document using your iPhone, iPad or iPod touch, follow these instructions:

 - Open the Notes app on your iPhone, iPad or iPod touch